-Take a few minutes at the start of this Advent season and spend time in Psalm 31.
+Take a few minutes and spend time in Psalm 31.
 Whatever your pain, the Lord Jesus, the rock, is here for you.

 Heavenly Father, thank you that you are the stronghold in which I can take refuge.
 In you, I have a fortress and shield regardless of what comes my way.
-Thank you for the security and peace that comes from hiding in you.
+Thank you for the security and beace that comes from hiding in you.

-Horth Korea
+North Korea